cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

       where open State
 ```

-Predicate for a global state stating that the current slot is the last slot of
-a voting round.
+A predicate for the global state assesses that the current slot is the last slot of a voting round.

 ```agda
     LastSlotInRound : State → Set